-If you’re looking to save time and manpower, then purchasing a food mill is one of the best decisions you can make.
+If you’re looking to save time and elbow grease in your restaurant or commercial kitchen, then purchasing a food mill is one of the best decisions you can make.
 These small tools pack a big punch when it comes to food prep.
 Food mills give you the power to streamline pureeing and mashing, giving you delectable vegetables and fruit dishes in a matter of minutes.
-Food mills can even separate skins and seeds from purees, leaving you with a silky smooth product!
+Food mills can even separate skins and seeds from purees, leaving you with a silky-smooth product!

 How Do Food Mills Work?